-Support progressive national and global policy-making:

-Host countries to be supported to include displaced populations in national and regional energy planning, in line with the Global Compacts on Migration and Refugees.

-Reduce emissions levels:

-Organisations should commit to a clear timeline and investment plan to reduce greenhouse gas emissions related to the use of diesel generators.

-Set concrete targets to measure progress:

-• Setting short-term targets for 2025, medium-term targets for 2030, and long-term targets for 2050 can provide accountability and demonstrate progress.

-Advocate for inclusive change:

-Donors and other energy stakeholders to firmly include displaced people in the 'leave no one behind' agenda.
-Co-authors for Chapter 3.
-Progress and Policies: Supporting Scaling Sustainable Energy Access:
+- Support progressive national and global policy-making: - Host countries to be supported to include displaced populations in national and regional energy planning, in line with the Global Compacts on Migration and Refugees. - Reduce emissions levels: - Organisations should commit to a clear timeline and investment plan to reduce greenhouse gas emissions related to the use of diesel generators. - Set concrete targets to measure progress: - Setting short-term targets for 2025, medium-term targets for 2030, and long-term targets for 2050 can provide accountability and demonstrate progress. - Advocate for inclusive change: - Donors and other energy stakeholders to firmly include displaced people in the fleave people and behind' agenda displaced people in the 'leave no one behind' agenda.

+FORAL